chainwikinet/wikijs-farm-content/faq.md

 # Common Questions

 1. Is Harvest audited? **[multiple audits are pending](/security)**
+1. Who is the Harvest team? **The Harvest Finance launch team is anonymous**
 1. How many FARM tokens are there? **[FARM supply is limited to 5,000,000 distributed over 4 years](/supply)**, though this may be revised downward.
 2. Where can I trade FARM tokens? **[FARM markets on Uniswap](/trade)**
-3. How do I turn stablecoins into Harvest `fStablecoins` that earn yield farming revenue? **[on the Harvest front page](https://harvest.finance/)** or by **[trading on Uniswap](/trade)**
+3. How do I turn tokens into Harvest `fTokens` that earn yield farming revenue? **[on the Harvest front page](https://harvest.finance/)** or by **[trading on Uniswap](/trade)**
-2. How do I turn `fStablecoin` tokens back into regular stablecoins? **[withdrawal instructions](/stakedrop#removing-tokens-from-farming)**
+2. How do I turn `fTokens` tokens back into regular tokens? **[withdrawal instructions](/stakedrop#removing-tokens-from-farming)**
 4. Do FARM tokens get yield farming revenue just be holding them?  **FARM must be deposited in [Profit Sharing](https://harvest.finance/earn)** to earn yield farming revenue.
 5. How much yield farming revenue is shared with Profit Sharing stakers? **30% of yield farming revenue.** It is paid out using a seven-day moving average, so for the first week after launch, payouts may be small.
 Yield farming revenue depends on the profitability of available yield farming opportunities and the total assets available for farming by Harvest.
 6. What happens to the other 70% of of yield farming revenue?  **It is paid out to users that deposit assets to Harvest for farming**.
-Over time, holders of Harvest farming deposit tokens—like fDAI, fUSDC, and fUSDT—will receive more of the underlying stablecoins when they withdraw.
+Over time, holders of Harvest farming fTokens will receive more of the underlying tokens when they withdraw.

 # Technical Stuff